Lin0x/stormpath-sdk-java/docs/source/about.rst

 Who should use Stormpath?
 -------------------------

 Stormpath is a powerful and secure service.
-The |project| makes it even easier to use in web ${apptype}s on the JVM, but it might not be for everyone!
+The |project| makes it even easier to use in ${apptype}s on the JVM, but it might not be for everyone!

 You might want to use Stormpath if: